-Beekeeping equipment is not cheap-especially when you are to purchase extras for more hives.
+Beekeeping equipment is not cheap-especially when you need to purchase extras for more hives.
 This is an item that needs to be budgeted.
-In addition to the basic hive configuration, you need boxes for a honey harvest etc.
+In addition to the basic hive configuration, you need honey super boxes for a harvest etc.

 All too often, the beekeeper ends up with more boxes than bees.
 Unless you are queen rearing, you probably don’t need a lot of small colonies.